Your search returned 75 results in the Theme: india.

 The god of love's bow and arrow have gone missing, and Aru gets framed as the thief.
 If she doesn't find the arrow by the next full moon, she'll be kicked out of the Otherworld.
 For good.
 But, for better or worse, she won't be going it alone.
 Along with her soul-sister, Mini, Aru will team up with Brynne, an ultra-strong girl who knows more than she lets on, and Aiden, the boy who lives across the street and is also hiding plenty of secrets.
 Together they'll battle demons, travel through a glittering and dangerous serpent realm, and discover that their enemy isn't at all who they expected.

-Theme: Rick Riordan Presents series, Diversity, India
+Theme: Diversity/Diverse characters, Rick Riordan Presents series, India and/or Indian Heritage, Mythology